marionpobelle/marionpobelle/README.md

 Note: Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.

 # CURRENT WORK AND FUTURE PROJECTS

-I am currently working with the National Museum of Natural History for the summer, as part of my Master’s program.
+I am currently working with the french National Museum of Natural History for the summer, as part of my Master’s program.
 I am task with prototyping some game ideas for them.

 - ⭐ An interactable desktop pet - C++
 - ⭐ A virtual pet for mobile - Unity